microsoft/aroworkshop/_entries/03-02 deployment.md

 ### Deploy the front-end service

-The frontend deployment contains the node.js frontend for our application along with a few other Kubernetes objects to illustrate examples.
+This deployment contains the node.js frontend for our application along with a few other Kubernetes objects.

 {% collapsible %}